jls42/ai-powered-markdown-translator/README-mistral-small-en.md

 ### With Mistral AI

-To use this script with Mistral AI, you first need to set your Mistral AI API key as an environment variable:
+To use this script with Mistral AI, you must first set your Mistral AI API key as an environment variable:

    ```bash
    export MISTRAL_API_KEY='your-mistral-api-key'